frontity/api-reference/docs-api/frontity-packages/features-packages/html2react.md

 ## Processors

+Processors are the blocks of logic used by `html2react` to detect specific portions of HTML and return custom HTML or React components

 The `processors` field is an _array_ where you can push all the processors you want to use with `html2react`.
 You can check the default processors [here](frontity-html2react.md#processors).